alinmear/docker-conanexiles/README.md

 -> Instance 3 (Slave-Server)
 --> ConfigFolder3
 -> Instance n (Slave-Server)
---> ConfigFoldern
+--> ConfigFolderN
 ```

-The Master-Server is taking care about the binaries, more precisley keeping it up to date.
+The Master-Server is taking care about the binaries, more precisely keeping it up to date.
 If there is a new update, the master server will notify the Slave-Servers for shutting down to make the update.
 Afterwards the master informs the Slave-Servers to spin up again.

 **NOTE**: There should always be only 1 Master-Server-Instance, otherwise it could break your setup, if two master server are updating at the same time.